Rakibuzzaman47/Python-Email-Crawler/README.md

 # SNM-Email-Crawler
 A Crawler That Collects Emails From A List of URLs and Saves Them In A CSV File.

-  If you face any problem, then visit our site https://serviceandmaintenance.net or send us a email at shabujmona@gmail.com.
+  If you face any problem, then visit our site https://serviceandmaintenance.net or send us a email at shabujmona@gmail.com or info@serviceandmaintenance.net.